-Preliminary Round.
-Media coordinators for preliminary round sites should send a credential request form to members of the local media to determine who will be covering the event.
+Regionals.
+Media coordinators for regional sites should send a credential request form to members of the local media to determine who will be covering the event.

 Finals.
 Approximately one month before the start of finals site competition, the media coordinator should send credential application information to media representatives who regularly cover intercollegiate athletics in their markets.
 The information should direct media to ncaa.com/media, which includes credential application instructions, credential criteria and links to the NCAA media policies.
-The media coordinator will approve or deny all credential requests in the online credentialing system.
+The site media coordinator will approve or deny all credential requests in the online credentialing system (Sports Systems).
+Training sessions are available for any SID who is not familiar with using the system.
 The system will notify via email all media members who apply for credentials whether their request has been granted or denied.
-If a media member is granted a credential, the media coordinator is responsible for sending that member of the media information regarding match times, press conference schedules, credential pickup times and location, information on media parking, etc.
+If a media member is granted a credential, the site media coordinator is responsible for sending that member of the media information regarding match times, press conference schedules, credential pickup times and location, parking and any other pertinent information.